DmytroY/EPAM_Flask/README.md

   - SRS,
   - API specification,
   - html_prototypes.
-- **micropeutist_app** folder which includes flask application and all required modules
+- **micropeutist** folder which includes flask application and all required modules
 - **tests** folder which includes unit-tests

 ## Install and run